aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Order

-An order (which we will discuss in a later section) is composed of a noun (the agent who receives the order), the harcoded verb phrase "should ensure" and an expression (the agents "goal").
+An Order is composed of a noun (the agent who receives the order), the harcoded verb phrase "should ensure" and an expression (the agents "goal").

 `<order> := <noun-phrase> "should ensure" <expression>`